mpant/pykids/index.rst

 pykids
 ========

-pykids is a voluntary effort to bring Python to K-12 kids.
+pykids is a voluntary effort to bring Python to elementary school (5th grade and up) kids.
  - Our blog is publicly available at http://hello.pykids.us/.
  - Students can sign up and start using the jupyter notebooks (Python3) hosted at our server.
 They can save their notebooks to resuse later.
  - They can sign up for local classes/meetups for instructor based learning via the blog.